 - Catoma Loop reopened this year and has been fully refurbished

 - Sites are cleaned after each camper leaves.
-Leaves are blown from the site and ash from the fire pits are removed.
+Leaves are blown from the site and ash from the fire pits is removed.

 - Sites have concrete parking pads and a gravel area large enough for even our tent